Max Ernst: Dada and surrealism

 In 1918, Ernst was demobilised and returned to Cologne.
 He soon married art history student Luise Straus, of Jewish ancestry, whom he had met in 1914.
-In 1919, Ernst visited Paul Klee in Munich and studied paintings by Giorgio de Chirico.
-The same year, inspired by de Chirico and mail-order catalogues, teaching-aide manuals and similar sources, he produced his first collages (notably Fiat modes, a portfolio of lithographs), a technique which would dominate his artistic pursuits.
+In 1919, he visited Paul Klee in Munich and studied paintings by Giorgio de Chirico.
+In the same year, inspired by de Chirico and mail-order catalogues, teaching-aide manuals and similar sources, he produced his first collages (notably Fiat modes, a portfolio of lithographs), a technique which later dominated his artistic pursuits.
 Also in 1919, Ernst, social activist Johannes Theodor Baargeld and several colleagues founded the Cologne Dada group.
 In 1919–20, Ernst and Baargeld published various short-lived magazines such as Der Strom, die Schammade and organised Dada exhibitions.